MBLEx Study Guide

 You may not wear any jewelry or watches when taking the exam and you may not take any personal items into the testing room with you.
 You can check in advance if your testing location provides a locker to store your items.

 The exam is graded electronically so you will know on the day of the exam if you have passed.
-You must score at least 630 out of 900 to pass the exam.
+The exam is a pass/fail result.

 During the Exam